smindre1/Spa_Maluge_Database/README.md

 **Side Note:** To avoid others using my deployed RESTful API and potentially overloading it, I am only going to be documenting the route endpoints.

 ## Description:
-This here is a RESTful API working with a Mongoose Massage Salon Database, for the business [Spa Maluge](https://spamaluge.com/).
+This here is a RESTful API working with a (Massage Salon) Mongoose Database, for the business [Spa Maluge](https://spamaluge.com/).
 I built this API simply so the website I made for the business, Spa Maluge, could manage it's clients and employees.

 ## Routes:
 There are five groupings/collections for the API: